melisasvr/2026_f1_predictions/README.md

 *Subject to FIA circuit homologation

 > ⚠️ **Official Statement F1 & FIA:** The Bahrain and Saudi Arabian Grands Prix have been cancelled due to the ongoing situation in the Middle East.
 No replacement races will be scheduled in April.
 Statement by Stefano Domenicali, President & CEO of Formula 1.
 The 2026 season now runs **22 rounds** — Bahrain and Saudi Arabia are not counted in the round numbering.
-Rounds completed, counter updated accordingly.
+Rounds completed; counter updated accordingly.

 ---